WINDFALL's Second Annual Southern Tour

 We are starting to plan the Doughdish second annual spring road trip!

-We have just returned from our first trip with WINDFALL.
-Our goal was it introduce the Herreshoff 12 ½ Doughdish to a new area.
+Last year my husband and I, together with our two children, Minta (4) and Olin (16 mo), traveled over two weeks and 2000 miles from Cape Cod, MA, to South Carolina and Georgia.
+We had appointments lined up at Yacht Clubs and Sailing Clubs for sailing demonstrations on the water.
+Our goal was to introduce the Herreshoff 12 ½ replica, Doughdish, to a new area.
 She is Nathanael Herreshoff's most prolific design, and has enjoyed over 100 years of continuous class racing here in the northeast.
-However, those in the south are less familiar with the boat and there are no fleets.
-We took the opportunity of an early sailing season and headed to demonstrate WINDFALL to a new group of sailors.
-My husband and I, together with our two children, Minta (4) and Olin (16 mo), traveled over two weeks from Cape Cod, MA, to South Carolina and Georgia where we had appointments lined up at Yacht Clubs and Sailing Clubs for sailing demos on the water.
+However, those in the south are less familiar with the boat and there are few organized fleets.
+We took the opportunity of an early sailing season and headed south to demonstrate WINDFALL to a new group of sailors.

 • 2 Adults, 2 children and 1 boat traveled 2716 miles through 11 different states.

 • We sailed in 5 different harbors and stopped at 9 Yacht/ Sailing Clubs and one Horse Farm.

 • 27 people sailed: Our visitors ranged in age from 4.5 years to retirement.

 • 2 people chased us off the highway for more information.

 • WINDFALL raced a fleet of 420s in Savannah and sailed through a fleet of Harbor 20s in Hilton Head.